 | Competition | 10 spots on page one | Often 1–3 cited sources per answer |

 AI crawlers must be able to access your content.
 This means configuring robots.txt to allow GPTBot, ClaudeBot, PerplexityBot, and other AI crawlers.
 It means implementing comprehensive schema markup so AI systems understand what your business does, who runs it, and what credentials you hold.
-It means ensuring pages load quickly and content is rendered in crawlable HTML rather than JavaScript-only frameworks.

 AI systems scan content for extractable answers.
-The most effective structure places a complete, standalone answer immediately after each heading—before any context, background, or elaboration.
+The most effective structure places a complete, standalone answer immediately after each heading — before any context, background, or elaboration.
 This "answer capsule" technique allows AI to quote your content directly when responding to user queries.

 AI systems evaluate whether a source is trustworthy enough to cite.
 Key signals include consistent business information across Google Business Profile, directories, and professional associations; backlinks from authoritative industry publications; published research, books, or articles with clear authorship; and reviews and testimonials on third-party platforms.